Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Envisioned Intelligent Zero Trust Architecture and Research Directions

 \subsection{Intelligent agent/portal (IGP)}

 We define the environmental awareness (ENA) of a subject as the first tenet of trust evaluation.
 The role of IGP is to provide the network assets, that require access to the resources, with an \textit{ENA score}, and a model for their security posture.
-The subjects with higher ENA value might obtain higher confidence score in risk assessment by the IPE.
+The subjects with higher ENA values might obtain higher confidence scores in risk assessment by the IPE.

 We envisage the agent to employ a reinforcement learning (RL) engine that conducts three main tasks: 1) It analyzes the traffic of the device in the network which provides an initial risk assessment on the network environment; 2) It learns the flow of unnecessary communication in the device that may reduce its confidence level in accessing certain resources; 3) It provides a model for the communication pattern of the device which is passed along with an access request to the PEP for overall risk assessment.
+As discussed in Section \ref{sec:zta_sec_model}, dynamic authorization is an important feature of a ZTA framework (Fig. \ref{fig:basics}).
+Reinforcement learning enables i-ZTA to learn from observations in real-time (user/device behaviors, events in accessing network resources and newly detected anomalies) and adjust trust policies accordingly.

 The portal is divided into two major components: 1) access request management from resource-constraint devices without computational capability to host the intelligent agent, and 2) a learning component that supports federated learning of the agents.
 We envision the importance of federated learning for collaborative and distributed learning of a comprehensive model for the network environment.